Factory Reset

 • Remove all configuration, system files, and log files.

-• Remove certain configuration, system files, and log files but keep password policy rules, management interface configuration (such as eth0), local user accounts and roles, and SSH configuration.
+• Remove system files and log files but keep certain configuration, such as password policy rules, management interface configuration (such as eth0), local user accounts and roles, and SSH configuration.

 • Remove system files and log files but keep all configuration.